The Higher end of Canadian Custom Cabinetry

-Custom color and finish creations: There is also an in-house color match system where all the colors and finishes are created in the Cabico lab.
-The finishes are applied by experienced painters as part of the Cabico team.
+Custom colour and finish creations: There is also an in-house colour match system where all the colours and finishes are created in the Cabico lab.
+Experienced painters apply the finishes as part of the Cabico team.

-Painted and stained doors can have rich and vibrant matte, satin, diamond gloss and hydra gloss finishes.
-Most of Elmwood series 60+ standard paints and stains are available with any of their 10 glaze (7 dry and 3 wet) options making over 540 paint/stain and paint/stain & glaze combinations to choose from.
-While more finish collections like heirloom, estate, vintage, and other sheen and distressing techniques are also available.
-In terms of sheets good and veneer options you can choose from melamine, high pressure laminate, aqua gloss, Fenix, high gloss PET, ultra-matte PET, aura, faux wood veneer, faux stone veneer to name a few.
+Painted and stained doors have a vibrant matte, satin, diamond, and hydra gloss finishes.
+Most of Elmwood series 60+ standard paints and stains are available with any of their ten glazes (seven dry and three wets) options making over 540 paint/stain and paint/stain & glaze combinations.
+While more finish collections like an heirloom, estate, vintage, and other sheen and distressing techniques are also available.
+In terms of sheets, good and veneer options, you can choose from melamine, high-pressure laminate, aqua gloss, Fenix, high gloss PET, ultra-matte PET, aura, faux wood veneer, and faux stone veneer, to name a few.

 With a stain finish, the original wood grain pattern is not altered at all.
-Sheen finishes make the doors pop with vibrance, melamine is a low-cost plastic laminate finish that is durable, and a vintage finish gives the wood an antique look.
+Sheen finishes make the doors pop with vibrance, melamine is a durable, low-cost plastic laminate finish, and a vintage finish gives the wood an antique look.
 Each type of finish has its strong and weak points.
 You can also mix finishes to make your doors look unique.
-For example, after a custom painting, you can add a coat of sheen to give it a glossy look.
+For example, you can add a coat of sheen after a custom painting to give it a glossy look.

-With Cabico, the possibilities are limitless, so you can go all out when it comes to creating a door to suit your tastes.
-What's not to love about that?
+With Cabico, the possibilities are limitless, so you can go all out when creating a door to suit your tastes.
+What’s not to love about that?

 Cabinet Construction Type

-There are different types of cabinet construction with their pros and cons that will make your kitchen look good.
+Different types of cabinet construction with pros and cons will make your kitchen look good.
 Cabico offers different construction types to choose from.
-A frameless construction allows for full access and more storage space, and a framed cabinet is the traditional cabinet design that lightly impacts the storage potential of your cabinets, while the inset framed type takes the same characteristics of the framed construction.
+A frameless construction allows for full access and more storage space.
+A framed cabinet is the traditional cabinet design that lightly impacts the storage potential of your cabinets, while the inset framed type takes the same characteristics of the framed construction.
 These are the types of construction types the Cabico Elmwood series offer: